 Dr. Chuka Emezue is an Assistant Professor and the John L. and Helen Kellogg Endowed Faculty Scholar in the Women, Children, and Family Nursing Department at RUSH University College of Nursing.

 His research has been funded by the NIH (NIH/NCATS ITM Pilot Award, NIMHD C3EN), the Cohn Family Foundation, the Rita & Alex Hillman Foundation, the Joyce Chapman Community Grant, and internal Rush mechanisms.
-Since 2021, he has published more than 25 peer-reviewed articles and three book chapters, delivered over 70 scholarly presentations, and contributed to national conversations through op-eds and media features in the Chicago Tribune, Ms. Magazine, NPR, and other outlets.
+Since 2021, he has published more than 25 peer-reviewed articles and three book chapters, delivered over 100 scholarly presentations, and contributed to national conversations through op-eds and media features in the Chicago Tribune, Ms. Magazine, NPR, and other outlets.
 He is also a former Contributor-in-Residence with the Synapsis Medical Humanities Journal.

-He holds a PhD in Nursing Science, MPH, and MPA from the University of Missouri–Columbia, and a BSc in Biochemistry from Niger Delta University, Nigeria.
+He holds a PhD in Nursing Science, an MPH, and an MPA from the University of Missouri–Columbia, and a BSc in Biochemistry from Niger Delta University, Nigeria.
 He is a 2023 Public Voices Fellow with The OpEd Project, an RBIHE Health Equity Scholar, and a Cohn Fellow.

 NIH Commons: CHUKANE